 The CAIP also implements:

-The International Court of Arbitration for Fruits and Vegetables (CAIFL) was created in 1967 by the European Union of Wholesale
+The International Arbitration Chamber of Paris for Fruits and Vegetables (CAIFL) was created in 1967 by the European Union of Wholesale

 The association represents organizations of professionals from the sector (senders, cooperatives, wholesales, importers, exporters) from different countries.
 The purpose of this association is to facilitate international fruits and vegetables’ trade by establishing clear rules collected in a Code of practice: the COFREUROP, drafted in German, English and French.